redtexts/texts/negation_1973_lip.md

 without a meeting so that each worker understands what is happening in the enterprise as a whole, where it is going, why we work, what it means for society.
-Then it will be necessary for society to respond to the workers' aspirations....
+Then it will be necessary for society to respond to the workers' aspirations...
 There might be some guys who take on responsibilities, there might be responsibilities that are rotated; when one takes on responsibilities something happens; one then learns to accept many other things; if one understands why, then one can very well